KittyMintStuffs/My-things-xd/README.md

-# Chroms And Mi Chroms Scales
+# Chroms And My Chroms Scales
 Hi buddy´s this is all of mi things from FL Studio 20!